 Therefore, apart from the countries in list A above which “officially” require proof of a yellow fever vaccine for all visitors to enter (in practice this is seldom enforced and is often only a crowbar to extract a bribe), travelers often do not need to be vaccinated against yellow fever to enter a yellow fever country IF they are coming from a country where the disease is not officially prevalent.
 For example, if you are traveling from the USA to Colombia, there is no threat that you will need to show proof of vaccination before boarding an aircraft or when going through immigration.

 The problem comes when you want to leave a country with yellow fever and go elsewhere.
 As you can see, the list of countries that regulate against this is massive — some, such as India, are removed from yellow fever regions by continents and oceans but they still technically can require proof of vaccination if traveling there from large parts of South America or Africa.
 Getting vaccinated against yellow fever — which is good for 10 years — removes one more obstacle for onward travel and usurps a potentially major annoyance.

 The cheapest way to receive a yellow fever vaccine

 Yellow fever vaccine can be received cheap or even for free if you get it in a country that systematically vaccinates their population for the disease.
+All you need to do is do a search for a walk in clinic near me that offers the vaccine, book an appointment, and go and get the vaccine.
 As many countries that have yellow fever do not require you to have the vaccine prior to entry, it is more than possible to visit one of their public health departments after arrival and get the jab and the yellow book certification for nothing — or, in some countries, next to nothing.
 My family just received this vaccination in Colombia for free, if we tried to do this in the USA we would have paid $80 to $200 each.

 The risk of catching yellow fever when traveling